-The City of Rancho Palos Verdes holds its General Municipal Elections, for the election of City Council Members and consideration of ballot measures, in November of odd years, with the next General Municipal Election to be held on Tuesday, November 5, 2019.
+The City of Rancho Palos Verdes holds its General Municipal Elections, for the election of City Council Members and consideration of ballot measures, in November of even years, with the next General Municipal Election to be held on Tuesday, November 3, 2020.
 The City consolidates its election activities with the County of Los Angeles, which provides for voter registration, ballot materials, polling places and other critical elections functions.

 Other Special Elections may be held when necessary.